 The Athabasca River Watershed

 Water is everywhere.
 It’s in lakes, sloughs, and puddles.
-It’s in rivers, creeks, steams, and underground aquifers.
+It’s in rivers, creeks, streams, and underground aquifers.
 It comes from rain, snow, hail, and melting glaciers.
 All water flows downhill, and if that water eventually ends up in the Athabasca River, then it’s in our watershed.

 To manage the water that we all depend on, we must effectively manage the land that we share.
-To do that, we must come together to understand issues, challenges, opportunities, and blind spots.
-The Athabasca Watershed Council works to bring stakeholders, citizens, and indigenous peoples together to effectively manage the Athabasca River watershed.
+To do that, we must come together to understand the issues, challenges, opportunities, and blind spots.
+The Athabasca Watershed Council works to bring stakeholders, citizens, and Indigenous peoples together to effectively manage the Athabasca River watershed.